 World’s steepest straight street

 The rigidity of the grid – which took no account of the lay of the land – led to the creation of Dunedin’s Baldwin Street.
-With a grade of 35˚ (1:2.86), it is the steepest straight street in the world.
-Every summer it is the site of the ‘Baldwin Street Gutbuster’, where athletes run from the bottom to the top and back again.
+With a grade of 35˚ (1:2.86), it is recognised as the steepest street in the world.
+Each summer it is the site of the ‘Baldwin Street Gutbuster’, in which athletes try to run from the bottom to the top and back again.
 The event attracts up to 1,000 competitors.